forecastingresearch/xpt-lib/README.md

 ## Questions

-Please feel free to contact molly@forecastingresearch.org with any questions about the tournament or the analysis herein.
+Please feel free to contact molly@forecastingresearch.org with any questions about the tournament or the analysis herein, or if you wish to contribute.